akashkumar-d/akashkumar-d.github.io/_pages/about.md

 # About Me
 I am a 5th-year doctoral candidate in the [Computer Science department](https://cse.ucsd.edu/) at the University of California-San Diego where I am co-advised by Prof. [Sanjoy Dasgupta](https://cseweb.ucsd.edu/~dasgupta/) and Prof. [Misha Belkin](http://misha.belkin-wang.org/).
-Previously, I was a research fellow at MPI-SWS under Dr. Adish Singla.
+Previously, I was a research fellow at Max Planck Institute (Saarbruecken, Germany) under Dr. [Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).
 I completed a BSc in Mathematics and Computer Science, followed by an MSc in Computer Science at Chennai Mathematical Institute (CMI, India).

 In the past, I have been fortunate to be supported by the following fellowships: **Jacobs School of Engineering Fellowship** (at UCSD), the **Crerar Fellowship** (awarded as the strongest admit to the PhD program at UChicago CS, declined), the **Max Planck Institute Fellowship** (Fellow at MPI-SWS), and the **Chennai Mathematical Institute Scholastic Fellowship**.